Citizen Artist™ -a participatory science research platform, employs Art-Based Perceptual Ecology (ABPE) research methodologies to study

 The Citizen Artist™ Apprenticeship Program follows a rolling start date to coincide with your scheduling needs.

 It is highly recommended that you complete one of the 'Citizen Artist™ courses or other trainings first before starting the Citizen Artist™ Apprenticeship Program.
 However, we do make exceptions.
 If you have previous studies or experience in the natural sciences or environmental studies you would be a perfect fit for the Apprenticeship.
 There is no need for an art background or art experience to enroll in the Citizen Artist™ Apprenticeship Program.
 Click HERE for more details on the Citizen Artist™ Apprenticeship Program.
-Or send your contact info and questions to Dr. Woolery HERE.
+Or send your contact info and questions HERE

 © 2024 Citizen Artist

-'Deep immersion into Art-Based Perceptual Ecology (ABPE) methods'
+'Deep immersion into Art-Based Perceptual Ecology methods'

 What you will learn: